Tihomir971/assist/.roo/rules/02-smart-list-page-pattern.md

 ## 1. Overview

 The **Smart List Page** pattern provides a reusable, flexible, and declarative approach for building list pages (data tables) with filtering, sorting, and pagination capabilities.
-This pattern abstracts away boilerplate code and supports both client-side and server-side data operations.
+This pattern abstracts away boilerplate code and supports both client-side and server-side data operations with **automatic filtering** and **unified user experience**.

 The pattern consists of:
 1. **DataTableConfigBuilder**: Declarative configuration for table structure and behavior
-2. **QueryBuilder Service**: Server-side query enhancement with dynamic filtering/sorting
+2. **QueryBuilder Service**: Server-side query enhancement with dynamic filtering/sorting and automatic wildcard handling
 3. **createListPageLoader Factory**: Generates load functions and actions for `+page.server.ts`
-4. **SmartTable Components**: Reusable Svelte 5 components with TanStack Table integration
+4. **SmartTable Components**: Reusable Svelte 5 components with TanStack Table integration and unified filtering logic
-5. **Dual Mode Support**: Client-side (all data loaded) or server-side (paginated queries)
+5. **Dual Mode Support**: Client-side (all data loaded) or server-side (paginated queries) with identical user experience
+6. **Automatic Filtering**: No manual "Apply" buttons needed - filters work as you type or select

 ---